di/talks/pycon_2017/talk.md

 [-]<<[-<+>]]<<<.<]
 ```

-^ I thought, maybe i could actually figure out how to use brainfuck
+^ I thought, maybe i could actually figure out how to memorize that

 ---